What is Sociology?

-Students majoring in Sociology will complete core courses in the areas of Sociological Theory, Research Methods and Statistics, as well as a Capstone Internship, Research Practicum, or Service Learning Practicum (Pullman students only).
+Students majoring in Sociology will complete core courses in sociological theory, research methods, and statistics, as well as a capstone research or internship course.
 Sociology minors complete an introductory course and a core course in methods.
-Substantive elective sociology courses are taken by majors and minors, and include Social Inequality, Race Relations, Sociology of Professions and Occupations, Gender, Family, Juvenile Delinquency, Deviance, and Criminology, Addictions, Society and Environment, and Sociology of Film (among others).
-Students also have the opportunity to enrich their learning through community engagement is service learning courses, study abroad, and participation in sociology student organizations.
+Substantive elective sociology courses are taken by majors and minors, and include Social Inequality, Social Movements, Education, Gender, Family, Juvenile Delinquency, Deviance, Criminology, Addictions, Environment, and Film (among others).
+Students also have the opportunity to enrich their learning through community engagement in service learning, study abroad, and participation in sociology student organizations.

 Interested in declaring a sociology major or minor or otherwise interested in participating in our undergraduate sociology program through courses and other activities?
 Visit our advising webpage and make an appointment with an advisor to get started.